 Aspria has a few locations in Brussels, and all are equipped with fitness studios with the latest modern equipment.
 These clubs also offer top-notch classes that range from pilates to bodybuilding, spinning, aqua classes and step.

 These clubs are beautifully maintained and offer a tranquil atmosphere.
 A membership is needed to take advantage of the fitness facilities or classes.
-On top of a yearly membership fee, there's also a once-off joining fee that is non-refundable.
-The prices change with the economy and there are often packages for families and even a corporate option for a capped number of visits per year.
+There are often specials on membership fees, especially in the quieter months.

 David Lloyd Leisure